 Who Can Declare Chapter 7 Bankruptcy?

-Chapter 7 can be a fast, simple and effective way to deal with unmanageable debt-but it isn't a solution for everyone.
-We can help you decide if it is right for you, although in general, you're a good candidate if:
+Chapter 7 can be a fast, simple and effective way to deal with unmanageable debt, but it isn't a solution for everyone.
+We can help you decide if it is right for you.
+The following are considerations when deciding to file bankrupcty:

 - If your debts have been discharged in a Chapter 7 bankruptcy within the past eight years or in a Chapter 13 bankruptcy within the past six years, you cannot file Chapter 7.

-- In this case, "low income" means that your current monthly income is less than or equal to the median income for a family of your size in your state.
+- In this case, "income limits" means that your current monthly income is less than or equal to the median income for a family of your size in your state.
 If your income is greater than the median, you must meet a bankruptcy means test to qualify.
 The means test helps to determine if your disposable income is sufficient to repay at least some of your unsecured debt.
 If your average income for the last six months is over the limit, you may want to wait a couple months and check it again.
 If your income has been reduced it is possible waiting may put you under the median income limit.

 - You must have participated in a credit-counseling program with an approved agency within 180 days prior to filing.
 If you've had a previous bankruptcy case dismissed within the past 180 days, you cannot file Chapter 7 bankruptcy.
 In addition, if the court rules that you've concealed property or assets, lied about your income on a credit application, or engaged in other dishonest activities, your case may be dismissed.
 Truthfulness is absolutely essential when filing bankruptcy.